Ceasefire for Ukraine

 Putin wants to give answers today – and provokes

-Two days after the US proposal for a ceasefire in Ukraine, the Kremlin has cryptically announced that it wants to make a statement.
+Two days after the US proposal for a ceasefire in Ukraine, the Kremlin has become more concrete.
 President Vladimir Putin will face the press on Thursday.
-Only one thing seems clear: Ukrainian prisoners are to be treated as "terrorists", the Kremlin leader declared in a martial appearance.
+However, his closest associates have already rejected the deal.

 According to insiders, Russia has already presented the USA with a list of conditions for an end to the war in Ukraine.
-However, the exact content is not known, according to the two people familiar with the matter.
+However, the exact content is not known, as reported by the Reuters news agency.
 The demands are rather broad and similar to those already expressed in the past.
 These include Ukraine not becoming a NATO member, no foreign troops being stationed in Ukraine and Ukraine making territorial concessions to Russia.

 Moscow reacted cautiously

-No comment was initially available from the Russian embassy in Washington or the US presidential office.
-Russia had initially reacted coolly to the agreement between Washington and Kiev on a ceasefire in Ukraine.
+Russia had already reacted coolly to the agreement between Washington and Kiev on a ceasefire in Ukraine.
 US President Donald Trump said on Wednesday that US negotiators were already on their way to Russia for talks.
-Speaking about Russian President Putin, US President Donald Trump said: "I hope he will enter into a ceasefire."
+The US President said of Russian President Putin: "I hope he will agree to a ceasefire."
+However, there is no indication of this.

 Kremlin chief provokes in uniform

-According to the Kremlin, Putin is currently still in the Russian region of Kursk, where his troops are pushing back the Ukrainian advance.
-While in uniform, he announced that prisoners of war would be treated as "terrorists".
+According to the Kremlin, Putin visited his troops in the Russian region of Kursk on Wednesday, where the Russians are pushing back the Ukrainian advance.
+While in uniform, he announced that prisoners of war would henceforth be treated as "terrorists".
 Where exactly the pictures were taken remains unclear.
+Experts also interpreted the martial appearance as a rejection of the offered ceasefire.
 Chief of the General Staff Valery Gerasimov declared that the Ukrainian units in Kursk were surrounded and that Kiev's plans had failed.
-The Ukrainian army leadership hinted at a partial withdrawal.
-Experts are already interpreting the martial appearance as a rejection of the offered ceasefire.
+The Ukrainian army leadership announced a partial withdrawal if the situation does not improve.

 Ukraine calls for further pressure on Russia